ArghyaChatterjee/gps-waypoint-based-autonomous-navigation-in-ros/README.md

 # GPS-waypoint-based-Autonomous-Navigation-in-ROS
 GPS points will be predefined for the robot to navigate to the destination avoiding obstacles.

 This repo paaackage was tested on a Custom Rover with Razor 9DOF IMU, ZED F9P (RTK2) GPS, and RPLidar A1 lidar.
-The base station laptop is running Ubuntu 16.04 and the rover is running Ubuntu 16.04 on a Intel NUC 7I7DNBE.
+The base station laptop is running Ubuntu 16.04 and the rover is running Ubuntu 16.04 on an Nvidia Jetson TX2.

 ## Run the package